Rafina Morning Visit on 3 August 2019

 There, we were also greeted by a seemingly-familiar local resident :) Picture taken by my father.

-The ship that happened to be at the corner of the Northern pier was the high speed ferry HELLENIC HIGHSPEED, owned by Hellenic Seaways and chartered by Fast Ferries, She is a sister ship of the SUPERRUNNER, and also arrived in Greece for the first time in 2009.
+The ship that happened to be at the corner of the Northern pier was the high speed ferry HELLENIC HIGHSPEED, owned by Hellenic Seaways and chartered by Fast Ferries, She is a sister ship of the SUPERRUNNER, and she also arrived in Greece for the first time in 2009.

 The HELLENIC HIGHSPEED seen in Rafina.
 After having seen and photographed her under the livery of Hellenic Seaways during the summers of 2017 and 2018, it felt strange seeing her operating under Fast Ferries.
 She was chartered by the latter in order to cover the absence of the EKATERINI P, which was forced to miss the entire 2019 season due to a major engine failure.
 As a result, the HELLENIC HIGHSPEED replaced her on her usual service, which is spent on the Rafina-Tinos-Mykonos-Naxos line.
 Despite lacking the same vehicle capacity as the EKATERINI P, she had an excellent summer and was praised by passengers for her efficient service.
 She also helped Fast Ferries in maintaining their positive reputation on the Cyclades, as they managed to quickly find a good alternative to their problem just before the summer season began.